 The mission of the division is to assess California’s energy systems and trends, providing information for decision-makers and the public that produce policies that balance the need for adequate resources with economic, public health, safety, and environmental goals.
 The division’s emphasis is to expand staff capabilities in the latest modeling and analytical techniques.

-The Supply Analysis Office collects data, produces analyses, and provides policy expertise on a range of energy supply issues.
-Focusing on markets and infrastructure that provide safe and reliable energy to California, the office is composed of engineers, economists, and other scientists experienced in providing a multidisciplinary view of the energy sector.
+The Supply Analysis Office collects data, produces analyses, and provides policy expertise on a range of energy supply issues, focusing on markets and infrastructure that provide safe and reliable energy to California.
+The Supply Analysis team also assesses supply portfolios that will help California on its path to a 100 percent clean electricity future.